1946 AAA Championship Car season: Background

-Previously, only races of over 100 miles (160 km) on tracks one mile (1.6 km) or longer were able to hold National Championship events.
+Previously, only races of over 100 miles (160 km) in length on tracks that were one mile (1.6 km) or longer were permitted to host National Championship events.
 Due to the concerns about the car counts and participation, the AAA Contest Board included a substantial number of "Big Car" races (today known as Sprint Cars) as part of the championship.
-The season officially consisted of 77 races (6 Champ Car races and 71 Big Car races), beginning at Mechanicsburg on April 14 and concluding at Richmond on November 10.
+The season officially consisted of 77 races (6 Championship Car races and 71 Big Car races), beginning at Mechanicsburg on April 14 and concluding at Richmond on November 10.
 Two non-points, exhibition races were also part of the calendar season.

-After car counts were better than expected, some confusion arose over whether the 71 Big Car events still counted towards the National Championship.
-Some news publications of the time erroneously reported the points totals from only the six Champ Car events, implying - or simply assuming - that the Big Car races had been dropped.
+After car counts and participation was better than expected, some confusion arose over as to whether the 71 Big Car events still counted towards the National Championship.
+Some news publications of the time erroneously reported the points totals from only the six Champ Car events, implying - or incorrectly assuming - that the Big Car races had been, or would be, dropped.
 Nevertheless, despite all of the second-guessing and speculation, a full 77-race season was completed.

 The Contest Board met after the season, and it was not until then which they declared the Big Car races would be dropped from the National Championship - effective for 1947.
 The ruling cemented the notion that the 71 Big Car races were indeed recognized as part of the official 1946 season.
 Furthermore, the prize money and 1947 car number assignments are consistent with the final points standings reflecting the full 77-race schedule.

 Despite later publications suggesting the season was only six races (including official statistical publications released by the league decades later), historians firmly contend that the 1946 season should be recognized as the full 77-race schedule.

 The AAA National Champion was Ted Horn, and the Indianapolis 500 winner was George Robson.
-Incidentally, Horn would have been declared the champion with or without the 71 "Big Car" races included, based on his points totals.
+Incidentally, based on his points totals, Horn would have been declared the champion with or without the 71 "Big Car" races included.
+This oddity has help contribute to the illusion of a six-race season.